Soft Power Awards

 The Board of Directors of the Hellenic Institute of Cultural Diplomacy (H.I.C.D) decided to establish the “Soft Power Awards” that will take place in Greece or abroad once a year.

-The Jury makes the decisions in an independent way and doesn’t work under the supervision of the H.I.C.D or any other state, business, or party organisation.
+The Committee makes the decisions in an independent way and doesn’t work under the supervision of the H.I.C.D or any other state, business, or party organisation.

 The three-member Soft Power Awards Committee consists of:

-Τhe criteria by which the Judges evaluate the candidate’s work are the following:
+Τhe criteria by which the committee evaluate the candidate’s work are the following:

 of the Awards